-B. Alcohol, Drugs (Illegal/Prescription), and Tobacco: The use, possession, or sale of drugs (including synthetic cannabinoids), paraphernalia, alcohol or tobacco, in accordance with NYS Law, will not be tolerated at the middle or high school at any time.
+B. Alcohol, Drugs (Illegal/Prescription), Cannabis and Tobacco: The use, possession, or sale of drugs (including cannabis, all cannabis products, and synthetic cannabinoids), paraphernalia, alcohol or tobacco, in accordance with NYS Law, will not be tolerated at the middle or high school at any time.